magui14x/SO_proj1/TESTING.md

 - **Workaround:** Use ID for operations
 - **Plan:** Implement better truncation algorithm
 ---

+### Issue 3: Restoration of original permissions of a read-only directory
+- **Description:** When we restore a file to a read only directory we change it's permissions to read and write, but don't restore the permissions to read-only.
+- **Impact:** Medium
+- **Workaround:** None currently
+- **Plan:** Implement a better restoration method.
+---

+### Issue 4: Handling Commas
+- **Description:** Due to the CSV base of metadata we ended up removing the commas when they are in a filename.
+The file doesn't lose any information, just changes the filename.
+- **Impact:** Low
+- **Workaround:** None currently
+- **Plan:** Implement a better regex.
+---

 ## Performance Observations
-- Delete operation: ~0.1s per file
+- Delete operation: ~0.046 seconds per file
-- List operation with 100 items: ~0.3s
+- List operation with 100 items: ~1.06 secondss
-- Search operation: ~0.2s
+- Search operation: Performance Results:
+  Metadata entries: 205
+  Specific search time: 2.75 seconds
+  Wildcard search time: 2.94 seconds
+  Extension search time: 2.95 seconds

-- Restore operation: ~0.15s per file
+- Restore operation: ~0.61s per file
 ---
 ## Conclusion
 The recycle bin system successfully implements all required core features